$419,541Average Value$224Average Price per Sq Ft40Homes For Sale

 Motivated Seller, 5 Bedroom home.
 Welcome to peaceful country living on 5.9 acres.
 Thoughtfully improved and exceptionally maintained.
 This spacious 5 bedroom, three bathroom home features a desirable split level floor plan with a private primary suite.
 One of Three bathrooms offers a convenient Jack and Jill style layout that is ideal for family and guests.
 Designed with accessibility in mind,

-Lovely Home in Frontier Estates with extra lot behind it.
+Lovely Home in Frontier Estates.
 Beautiful views of the bike park and temple.
 Take advantage of this spectacular opportunity to own your own slice of heaven.
-Lot 202-53-180 is included.
+Lot 202-53-180 is also for sale.
+There is a 10k discount for purchasing both.

 PRICE REDUCED!
 Beautifully buildable lot with big sky views!
 This 5.5 acre parcel has power within a short distance, and is spacious enough for whatever lifestyle you choose - livestock, gardens, toys, etc. -, and the simple peace and quiet of country living.
 The Main Streets of Snowflake and Taylor are only about 10 minutes away, though, with plenty of shopping, schools, and restaurants.
 Short